-In this semester the students would be working for 15 weeks (25 days) in an agency/ association/ trade union/ NGO that works for unorganized labour force.
-The students, through this fieldwork get introduced to how an agency functions and see how practice in Social Work is exercised in different areas of unorganized labor force.
-They are encouraged to take up Social Welfare models that aims at tapping government services such as aadhar card, ration card, voter ID, job/ labor cards and providing them to the community.
+In this semester the students would be working for 15 weeks (26 days) in government school setting and urban poor communities The students, through this fieldwork get introduced to how a government school functions and they impart life skill education and sessions on human rights for the scholl children.
+In the community, they are encouraged to take up Social Welfare models that aims at tapping government services such as aadhar card, ration card, voter ID, job/ labour cards and providing them to the community.
 Apart from that the students would work with the apex bodies in creating community programs that benefit the area they work with.
 The students are graded for their learnings through a fieldwork manual which is printed as a separate manual for them to be followed.
 Some of the tasks to be done are highlighted below.

 - 1. Familiarization with agency and develop an agency profile with focus on:

-- 1.1 Organizational genesis, organizational types and structure, ideological orientation, programmes and policies
+- 1.1 Organizational genesis, organizational types and structure, ideological orientation, policies and programmes

 - 1.2 Client group/s

 - 1.3 Problems are being focused

 - 1.4 Services are being provided

 - 1.5 The role of social worker

 - 1.6 Network with other agencies.

 - 2. Observe agency functioning

 - 3. Practice the methods of working with individuals and groups in the agency.

 - 4. Practice the Skills in observation, listening, group discussion and report writing.

 - 5. Assist the organization wherever desirable in its ongoing interventions.

 - 6. Seek guidance from agency supervisor and attend weekly Individual Conference with field work supervisor.

-- 7. Minimum 25 Visits need to carryout
+- 7. Minimum 26 Visits need to carryout

 - 8. Students Required to Learn following components i

 - 8.1 Aims and Objectives of the Organization, Organization Structure, Sources of Funding, Genesis and Types of Organization, Problems faced by the Organization,

-- 8.2Legal Status of the Organization
+- 8.2 Legal Status of the Organization

-- 8.3Functions of Social Work.
+- 8.3 Functions of Social Work.